Amsacrine is also known as Amsidine®. It is used to treat acute myeloid leukaemia (AML) and acute lymphoblastic leukaemia (ALL).

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-You will be given amsacrine in the chemotherapy day unit or during a stay in hospital.
+You will be given amsacrine during a stay in hospital or in the chemotherapy day unit.
 A chemotherapy nurse will give it to you.
 Amsacrine can be given in combination with other cancer drugs.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that your blood cells are at a safe level to have chemotherapy.